 National curriculum subjects Kapow Primary topics Year 6 Why does population change?
 Where does our energy come from?
-Can I carry out an independent fieldwork enquiry?
-English Spoken language: Giving descriptions and expressing opinions on how hospitable an environment is; playing a vocabulary game to show an understanding of new words; contributing their viewpoint on why people may choose to migrate; presenting a poster to explain the impact of climate change on the population; using the correct command of Standard English and responding appropriately when speaking to the general public during fieldwork; reading a report to present and analyse their fieldwork data.
-Writing: Identifying an audience, developing an initial idea and drawing on their research to create a typed report of their fieldwork findings.
-Spoken language: Participating in collaborative conversations considering what maps and photographs can tell us about Midland, Texas and Port of Blyth; giving well-structured descriptions and explanations on the different ways energy can be generated; listening and responding appropriately to adults and their peers whilst conducting fieldwork on the school grounds.
-Reading: Retrieving and recording information from non-fiction texts on the different ways to generate energy.
-Spoken language: Listening and responding appropriately to adults and their peers whilst conducting fieldwork; using manners when carrying out questionnaires during fieldwork; presenting their fieldwork data to an audience.
-Writing: Identifying an audience to collect data and designing and creating data collection methods; planning and writing a fact file on the process of the fieldwork enquiry and its outcome.
+How could we make our local area more environmentally friendly?
+English Spoken language: Giving descriptions and expressing opinions on how hospitable an environment is.
+Playing a vocabulary game to show an understanding of new words.
+Contributing their viewpoint on why people may choose to migrate.
+Presenting a poster to explain the impact of climate change on the population.
+Using the correct command of Standard English and responding appropriately when speaking to the general public during fieldwork.
+Reading a report to present and analyse their fieldwork data.
+Writing: Identifying an audience, developing initial idea and drawing on their research to create a typed report of their fieldwork findings.
+Coming soon!
 Maths Statistics: Interpreting a population pie chart and drawing a line graph to show population growth; interpreting population data from a table to calculate natural increase.
 Number: Using population data to calculate natural increase.
-Science Earth and space: Comparing the time of day at different places on the Earth through internet links and direct communication.
 Computing Understanding that the internet can be a tool for communicating and presenting data through digital map making; using a digital device to create content that explains what climate change is, why it is happening, its impact and how we can fight it.
-Using digital mapping software to follow their fieldwork route digitally; selecting and using software to design data collection templates and to create a presentation to show the outcome of the fieldwork enquiry.
 History Noting population trends over time and addressing questions on the cause of these.
 PE Taking part in outdoor activities as part of a team during fieldwork in their local urban area.
 Taking part in outdoor activities as part of a team during fieldwork in their school grounds.
-Taking part in outdoor activities as part of a team during fieldwork in their locality.
-RSE/PSHE Discussing things they can do to help look after their environment.